-- Direct access to your legal team.
-Our Comal County divorce lawyers work hard to provide each client with prompt responses.
-You will have direct access to our team of divorce lawyers so that you are able to get the answers that you need, when you need them.
+- Direct access to our legal team.
+Our Comal County divorce lawyers strive to provide prompt responses to all clients.
+You will also have easy access to our team of divorce lawyers, ensuring you receive the answers you need when you need them.

 Meet Our Comal County Divorce Lawyers